Oneflow-Inc/oneflow-documentation/en/docs/basics/07_model_load_save.md

 Also, we will show how to load a pre-trained model to run model predictions.

 ## Saving and Loading Model Parameters
-`Module` provided by OneFlow and defined by users provides the `state_dict` method to obtain all the model parameters, which is stored in a "parameter name-parameter value" dictionary.【不确定】
+`Module` provided by OneFlow and defined by users provides the `state_dict` method to obtain all the model parameters, which is stored in a "parameter name-parameter value" dictionary.

 ```python
 import oneflow as flow